EarthCubeGeochron/IRDDive/README.md

 ## Targets with NLP output from GDD team:

-  Extract latitude and longitudes using Simon's code as a template.
+  Extract latitude and longitudes using Simon's code as a template (which uses regular expressions to get lat/long).

   Place names using “Who’s on First” (a large Postgres database of place names with associated polygons).

-  Extract time periods using macrostrat and regular expressions.
+  Extract time periods using regular expressions and queries for stratigraphic names and regular expressions.